 - (i) Since the sites are specific, the adsorption of the substrate will be different from the conventional sites and hence the onset potential can change.
 This can be in both directions depending on what type of metallic sites is formed on the surface and how the substrate molecule is activated on the surface site. - (ii) The electronic property of the crystallite may be altered depending on the nature of anchoring and this can result in a change in redox behaviour of the crystallite.
-This has been viewed as though the alteration of the Fermi level of the metallic crystallites stem from charge transfer from the support or due to the metal support interaction.
-Essentially, the electronic effect in metal support interaction is usually viewed from the possibility of the charge transfer from the support or the active metallic species depending on the relative positions of the HOMO states in these two systems. - (iii) The changes in the wave functions of the metallic crystallite though may also account for the changes in nature of adsorption, can also alter the over potentials for the process.
+This has been viewed as though the alteration of the Fermi level of the metallic crystallites stem from charge transfer from the support or due to metal support interaction.
+Essentially, the electronic effect in metal support interaction is usually viewed from the possibility of the charge transfer from the support or the active metallic species depending on the relative positions of the HOMO states in these systems.

+(iii) The changes in the wave functions of the metallic crystallite though may also account for the changes in nature of adsorption, can also alter the over potentials for the process and thus can result in the changes on the on set potential of the process.